chenselena/turnip-predictor/README.md

 # Turnip Predictor 🍠

 A turnip price predictor for Animal Crossing: New Horizons 🐶.
+You can enter your prices for the week and watch the predictor accurately predict your prices!

 You can try it [here](https://turnip-predictor.herokuapp.com/).

 ![alt-text](https://github.com/chenselena/turnip-predictor/blob/main/turnip-predictor.gif)